 Many times sellers with a demo will be itching to show it off in the (mistaken) belief that, “Once the buyer sees what the app can do (or, in the case of merchandisers in a supermarket, how the chocolate tastes), he’ll be blown away into signing on the dotted line.”
 And yes he does get blown away…but he doesn’t sign.
 And why?
 Whereas your CV was impressive, this does not guarantee you the job; you still have to satisfy the panel of interviewers.

 During the demonstration, anticipate and respond to the buyer’s questions before he asks them.
 Show the product’s capabilities relative to his problem.
 “This GPRS component in the app will be useful in monitoring your sales team movements, controlling costs, and reducing your loan processing time by thirty-six hours.
-Here’s how it works.”
-When tackling the commercial stages of the B2B presentation emphasize aspects such as reduced risk, error free, saving on research “because as demonstrated, the product solves (client problem).”
+Here’s how it works…” When tackling the commercial stages of the B2B presentation emphasize aspects such as reduced risk, error free, saving on research “because as demonstrated, the product solves (client problem).”
 Prepare for the sale as intently as you would have if you didn’t have the demonstration.
-Because, the demonstration is not the sale.
+Because, whereas, a demonstration makes presentation easier, the demonstration is not the sale.